Upload Your Exhibits. Get the Affirmation Back.

 3-5 Hours Per Motion, Same Arguments Every Time

 You pull up an old motion, swap the facts, and manually match 11 exhibits to 98 paragraphs.
-The case law stays the same.
-The dates, body parts, and exhibit letters change.
-The risk is not citing the wrong case.
-The risk is Exhibit “G” instead of Exhibit “H” on page 12.
+The case law stays the same; the dates, body parts, and exhibit letters change.
+The risk is not the wrong case.
+It is Exhibit “G” instead of Exhibit “H” on page 12.

 Upload the Exhibits.
 Your Playbook Runs.